swo/16s-book/manuscript/sec02.md

 [^multi]: Cf., e.g., [Binladen *et al.*](http://dx.doi.org/10.1371/journal.pone.0000197) (doi:10.1371/journal.pone.0000197).

-In contrast, multiplexing adds a barcode or "tag" to the 16S amplicon.
+Multiplexing, by contrast, adds a barcode or "tag" to the 16S amplicon.
 Each barcode corresponds to a sample, and all amplicons in that sample get that barcode.
 It's now common to multiplex 96 (or 384) samples and sequence them in one lane.
 Aside from making the sequencing 100-fold cheaper, multiplexing means that it's easier to include some controls in each lane:

 - *Negative controls*: Usually just vehicle with no DNA, as a way to check for contamination from reagents or poor sample preparation.
 - *Positive controls*: Mock communities of known composition, which can be used to check that the sequencing was not "weird".
 If you have a lot of samples from the same project and you need to run them in more than one lane, you can use the positive controls as an internal check that sequencing proceeded similarly across lanes.